How to make hosting easier on yourself

 5 – Know your limits

 If you’re a seasoned host, you may already know where I’m going with this.
 Or maybe not.
 It’s really easy to make big plans for a party.
 But sometimes that leads to a massive t0-do list and a host (you) who’s spread too thin to enjoy the fruit of their labor.
 It can even lead to a party that falls short of your expectations, if you’re too overwhelmed to see each step through completely.
-Make hosting easier by curating your plans.
+Make hosting easier on yourself by curating your plans.

 My advice to you, whether you’re a veteran or a novice, is to really scrutinize your party plans.
 Do you have previous experience with some or all of the things (ie, recipes, party crafts) on your planning list?
 If so, then you probably have a good idea of what you can handle and how long it will take.
 But if there’s more than a couple new entries on that list, consider swapping some of your plans for simpler or more familiar options.
 As hard as it can be to edit, it really is better to carefully select where you’re going to put your time and resources.